aallai/lane_lines/README.md

 ![alt text][lanesgood]

+Good lane detection.
+Red squares are convolutional windows, yellow lines are polynomial fits.

 ![alt text][lanesbad]

+Failure due to noise.

-#### 5. Radius of curvature, offset from center.
+#### 5. Radius of curvature, offset from center

 This is under the lane_curvature function in lanes.py.
 I followed the derivation from the lectures, and used simple math to find the offset from center.
 I assume the camera is center mounted.
 The radius of curvature is around the 1km ballpark suggested as a sanity check.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Lane surface

 This is implemented by draw_lanes in main.py.
 I use OpenCV fillPoly, as demonstrated in the lectures, and overlay some text with the curvature/offset informaton:

 ![alt text][final]
+ Lane surface drawing.
 ---

 ### Pipeline (video)